adeshpande3/Tensorflow-Programs-and-Tutorials/README.md

 * **Simple Neural Networks** - This notebook shows you how to create simple 1 and 2 layer neural networks.
 We'll then see how these networks perform on MNIST, and look at the type of hyperparamters that affect a model's accuracy (network architecture, weight initialization, learning rate, etc)

 * **Math in Tensorflow** - This notebook introduces you to variables, constants, and placeholders in Tensorflow.
 It'll go into describing sessions, and showinng you how to perform typical mathematical operations and deal with large matrices.

+* **QUestion Pair Classification with RNNs** - This notebook looks at the newly released question pair [dataset](https://data.quora.com/First-Quora-Dataset-Release-Question-Pairs) released by Quora a little earlier this year.
+It looks at the ways in which you can build a machine learning model to predict whether two sentences are duplicates of one another.